pinobatch/nrom-template/README.md

 * ca65 and ld65, the assembly language tools that ship with the cc65 C compiler
 * Python, a programming language interpreter
-* Pillow (Python Imaging Library), a Python extension to read and write bitmap images
+* Pillow (Python Imaging Library), a library to read and write bitmap images in Python programs
 * GNU Make, a program to calculate which files need to be rebuilt when other files change
 * GNU Coreutils, a set of simple command-line utilities for